How Do You Find The Sum Of The Interior Angles

 Connect to Real-World Applications

 Think about how the concept of interior angles is used in real-world applications.
-Consider architecture, engineering, computer graphics, and other fields where geometry plays a crucial role.
-Understanding the practical relevance of the concept can make it more engaging and meaningful.
+Consider architecture, engineering, computer graphics, and other fields where geometry has a big impact.
+Understanding the practical relevance of the concept can make it more engaging and meaningful And that's really what it comes down to..

 Work with Others